 POOL CAMPING POGGIO AGLI UCCELLINI (outside of Florence)

-This third swimming pool is one we heard about from our home exchangers and one of those places we would have probably never found had it not been for the advice of locals.
+This third family friendly swimming pool is one we heard about from our home exchangers and one of those places we would have probably never found had it not been for the advice of locals.
 It is not in Florence proper but on the hills surrounding the city, a short drive away from le cure or Fiesole (car is essential).

 We spent here a long afternoon and it was truly a lovely place: only locals camp here, the only language you hear is Italian and the staff is exceptionally nice and helpful.
 To give you an idea: we left 40 cents on the table, by mistake, and they ran after us to make sure we got them back!